The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 One of the most important roles of a full stack web server is to provide a client with a frontend.
 Whenever you visit a website, that's what happens — go to https://google.com and the Google server sends back HTML, CSS, and JavaScript to render the user interface.

-That's what static web servers like GitHub Pages do — they store **static assets** (HTML, CSS, and JS files) and then provide a URL where users can access them.
+That's what **static web servers** like GitHub Pages do — they store **static assets** (HTML, CSS, and JS files) and then provide a server application that serves those assets when requested.

 With Express, it is really quick to build your own static web server using the `express.static(filepath)` middleware function.
 You only need 4 lines!

-To experiment with this, use Vite to create a React project called `frontend`.
-Set up the dependencies and then create static assets in the `dist` folder.
-Then, we can add the following to our server application:

 ```js
 // Import the path module to construct the absolute path to the static assets folder